 Here are some helpful tips on preparing a bottle of formula.
-Whilst a relatively simple process, mixing your first bottle at 4am, in the dark, on zero sleep can be overwhelming.
+Whilst a relatively simple process, mixing a bottle at 4am, in the dark, on zero sleep can be overwhelming.

 Powdered Formula is not a sterile product therefore preparing and storing your formula correctly helps reduce the risk of infection and illness.

 - Check expiry date on formula tin and familiarise yourself with the feeding table and directions